Deposit on a House Purchase

 What is a deposit in real estate?

 Ultimately, the buyer will have something to lose if they walk away from the deal and refuse to close at the time of completion.
-The deposit is typically paid by a bank draft, but sometimes also a money order or certified cheque.
+The deposit is typically paid by form of bank draft, but may also be taken in the form of a certified cheque depending on the brokerage policy.

 When do I have to give the deposit?